 4) Present your project team

 One of the most important aspects of cryptocurrency whitepapers comes from the development roadmap.
-More specifically, readers will find value in any concrete steps, milestones, and launch deadlines that you lay out.
+More specifically, readers will find value in any concrete steps, milestones, and launch deadlines that you layout.
 Potential investors want objective information about their investments and specific details on how a company plans to bridge the gap between theory and practice.
-You can use SMART goals to create a basic roadmap for your ICO, which can be included in the whitepaper for transparency.
+You can use SMART goals to create a basic roadmap for your ICO.
+You can include these in the whitepaper for transparency.

 6) List funding options and rewards